-- viii.
-One Councillor from each of the two main Opposition Groups may attend meetings of the Group Company Governance Committee. - ix.
+- xi.
+One Councillor from each of the two main Opposition Groups may attend meetings of the Group Company Governance Committee. - xii.
 Members of the two main Opposition Groups will attend as observers only.
 They will be entitled to a copy of the agenda (for the sake of clarity this is both the public and private sections) and will be able to participate in the debate but are not allowed to vote on any item.
+Members of the Opposition sitting as observers will also be subject to the requirements relating to potential conflict of interests as mentioned above.